 While high production values, carefully scripted content and snazzy looking animations can elevate you to the very heights of online video, don’t let that scare you off.
 Remember that people are becoming more and more accustomed to watching a wide range of video qualities online – vloggers using compact cameras, product reviews are often filmed on phones.
 It’s really not difficult in 2017 to make something that looks half decent.

-I’ll let you into a secret.
-This video was filmed in my spare bedroom, on my £500 FujiFilm camera.
-I downloaded a free teleprompter app to read the script from, running on my phone which was precariously balanced against a mug on top of a book, which was on top of the camera.
+I create videos myself, on my £500 FujiFilm camera.
+I downloaded a free teleprompter app to read the scripts from, running on my phone which was precariously balanced against a mug on top of a book, which was on top of the camera.
 Lighting was provided by my bedside lamp with the shade removed, with the addition of a flash diffuser to distribute the light more evenly.
 I used free video editing software to edit it.
 And while I’m not going to be winning any Oscars anytime soon, I think I managed to get my point across pretty well.

 And you don’t even have to go to those lengths.
 Prop your phone up on your desk, use your laptop’s webcam – as long as what you’re saying is compelling, don’t worry about the video quality.
 When it comes to video and inbound marketing, just remember that it’s substance over style.

-If you’ve got an idea for some content that you think would work really well as a video, go through exactly the same process as you would when producing any other type of content for the inbound funnel.
+If you’ve got an idea for some content that you think would work really well for video and inbound marketing, go through exactly the same process as you would when producing any other type of content for the inbound funnel.
 Think about keywords, personas, and which stage of the funnel it will serve.
 Is it awareness, consideration or decision content?
 Which stage of the buyer’s journey will you be targeting?